 SYLLABUS: COURSE CONTENT

 This course, distributed in weekly sessions, offers the student an overview of the development of opera in Europe with a particular emphasis on some of the most representative Italian operas and authors from the 17th to the 20th century.
 As the course considers opera as a cultural phenomenon, the historical, intellectual, political, social, religious and economic conditions that influenced the development of this art, will be also examined during the semester.
-The course includes some opera projections; each one preceded by an introduction of the period in which they were first performed in order to give them a historical, social and cultural background.
+The course includes some opera projections.
+Each of them is preceded by an introduction to the period in which they were first performed to provide the students with a historical, social and cultural background.
 Each projection will be followed by class discussion.
 In addition to the operas seen in class, the students will be asked to watch other operas: assigned out-of-class videos will be suggested during the semester.

 The aim of this course is to acquire the basic knowledge to understand the cultural phenomenon of opera.
 Difference in style between early operas and later operas will become easy to grasp.
 The student will become familiar with musical terms like da-capo aria, cavatina-cabaletta, recitativo secco, recitativo accompagnato, chorus, ensemble etc. The distinction between an opera seria, a comic opera, an opéra comique and other genres will be clear by the end of the semester.
 Moreover, the student will learn how to individuate musical themes, how to recognize descriptive symphonies and different types of arias.

 The text including basic notes for the course and synopsis of the operas that will be seen in class or assigned during the semester is available at school.
 Other handouts will be distributed during the semester.